wanghaisheng/responsive-landing-page-starter/content/blog/en/create-your-first-chrome-extension-in-javascript-to-hide-your-api-keys.md

 For this tutorial, we will use the code below to blur some API keys.

 Let's create a function called blurApiKeys.
 We will use `document.querySelector` and `document.querySelectorAll` to find the HTML elements that contain the API Key and the API Secret Key.
-Finally, we will add a blur of 20 pixels to these elements using CSS styling and setInterval calls it every 10ms.
+Finally, we will add a blur of 20 pixels to these elements using CSS styling and setInterval calls the blurApiKeys function every 10 milliseconds.

 ```javascript
 function blurApiKeys() {